jidongxiao/CSCI1200-DataStructures/hws/tiktok_trends/README.md

 a3: You can skip the final exam; we will apply the highest test score among your test 1, 2, and 3, as your final exam score.

+q4: How many submissions can I make?

+a4: 60.
+Submitty will deduct points once you submit more than 60 times.

 ## Rubric

 17 pts